csh0711/zuul-2-sample/README.md

 # Example edge service with Netflix Zuul 2

 This repository provides a simple Zuul 2 edge service example.
-It is based on the sample project provided by the[Netflix OSS Zuul sample](https://github.com/Netflix/zuul/tree/2.1/zuul-sample).
+It is based on the sample project provided by the [Netflix OSS Zuul sample](https://github.com/Netflix/zuul/tree/2.1/zuul-sample).

+For detailled information please see our blog post: https://www.novatec-gmbh.de/en/blog/api-gateways-an-evaluation-of-zuul-2/

 ## Filters